Civil Society and African Media Policy in the Digital Age

 A free, six-week online MOOC, offered on the WitsX edX platform and delivered by LINK Centre academics in cooperation with other African media policy experts.
-Course start date: 10 October 2018.
+Course began 10 October 2018.

 This course aims to empower civil society actors in support of a free, pluralistic and independent African media.
 It seeks to sustain the work of the late South African activist, Jeanette Minnie, who was devoted to robust civil society engagement with African media policy.
 Media play a critical role in democratic societies by informing citizens, facilitating and building freedom of expression, and fostering access to information.
 This course will help you to identify the principles and components of democratic media policy and practice, and to identify strategies for effective civil society engagement with these matters in African settings.

 Jeanette Minnie (pictured right), who passed away in George, South Africa, on 2 November 2016, was a leading media activist during her career.
 Minnie was a maker of history in the realm of freedom of expression and press freedom in southern Africa.
 She succeeded in building alliances and organisations, starting in the 1990s in South Africa and then working across Southern Africa.

 Minnie's work showed the value of civil society and media personnel in impacting on state policy, law and administrative action in the interests of freedom, pluralism and independence for media.
 This online course in Jeanette Minnie’s name follows within, and helps to sustain, this tradition of promoting the value of bottom-up contributions to African media policymaking and implementation.

 - How to identify the core elements of the principles of freedom of expression, media freedom, and access to information

 - The policy and practical components required by a democratic media ecosystem

 - Regulatory and other measures that build media pluralism and diversity

 - The mechanisms of self-regulation, co-regulation, statutory regulation and regulatory independence in democratic media ecosystems